All Episodes

 At least not the full boat.

-But when it comes to finding out, who among them might have leaked?
+But when it comes to finding out who among them might have leaked details of a black covert operation to the media, these are the nation's secrets.

 Somebody up there, according to Trent Lott, some Republican did it.

-Instead of invoking Rule 21 on your silly fantasy that Bush lied about pre-war intelligence, why don't you invoke Rule 21 to get to the bottom of who in that Senate, and maybe maybe a Democrat for all I know.
+Instead of invoking Rule 21 on your silly fantasy that Bush lied about pre-war intelligence, why don't you invoke Rule 21 to get to the bottom of who in that Senate, and maybe a Democrat for all I know.

 Invoke Rule 21 and shut the place down to get to the bottom of this.

-Find out who it is in that body that's leaking our nation's secrets, and find out why.
+Find out who it is in that body that's leaking our nation's secrets and find out why.

-Of course, is it gonna happen?
+Of course, is it going to happen?

-No way it will not happen.
+It will not happen.

-Now back to uh back to Mary Mapes.
+Now, back to Mary Mapes.

-Gotta finish the sound bipes here.
+Got to finish the sound pipes here.

-Here's uh here's the first.
+Here's the first.

 She's not been heard from until now.